islab-sophia/pp-pad/README.md

 The values in the following results were difference from the original ICIP2023 paper[1], especially in meanE, because there were bugs in the initial implementation for calculating meanE.
 The following is the results obatained by the current code.

 [Simple mean IOU, meanE & disR including background class]
 - mIoU is simple mean, but not weighted average.
+The background class was excluded in the calculation of IoU.
 - meanE and disR were calculated including background class.

 | | Methods | mIoU &uarr; | meanE &darr;| disR &darr; |